Last updated on September 25th, 2022

 Day 3: Day Trip To Bratislava

 Vienna is not a cheap city and can consider one of the most expensive cities in Austria.
-You need to prepared to pay for a lot of money for entrance, concern, foods, and drinks.
-However, visiting Vienna on a budget is still achievable.
-The first thing to understand is how to explore Vienna by spending less yet enjoy the most.
+You need to prepare to pay a lot of money for entrance, concerns, food, and drinks.
+However, planning a Vienna itinerary on a budget is still achievable.
+The first thing to understand is how to explore Vienna by spending less yet enjoying the most.

-Don’t forget to read on our money saving tips if you plan to visit Vienna on budget.
+Don’t forget to read our money-saving tips if you plan to visit Vienna on budget.

 The first money-saving tip for visiting Vienna on a budget is getting Vienna Pass.
-Vienna has a great selection of museums and Palaces with entry fees can be very costly if you buying one-by-one.
-Forget about the Vienna Pass if you not does not plan on visiting the museum or palace.
+Vienna has a great selection of museums and Palaces with entry fees that can be very costly if you buy one by one.
+Forget about the Vienna Pass if you do not plan on visiting the museum or palace.

-However, if you are planning to visit a lot of city’s attraction, it’s worth to investing in Vienna Pass which cost €70/€95/€125/€125 for 1/2/3/6 days with free entry to over 70 of Vienna’s most popular attractions and museums, including the Imperial Palace, Schönbrunn Zoo and the Natural History Museum as well as hop-on hop-off bus tour.
-It also covered the fast track entry to certain of top attractions.
+However, if you are planning to visit a lot of the city’s attractions, it’s worth investing in the Vienna Pass which cost €70/€95/€125/€125 for 1/2/3/6 days with free entry to over 70 of Vienna’s most popular attractions and museums, including the Imperial Palace, Schönbrunn Zoo and the Natural History Museum as well as a hop-on hop-off bus tour.
+It also covered the fast track entry to certain top attractions.
 Optional, you may also include the travel card which will cover all your transportation when getting around Vienna.

-If you are just want to getting around and visiting Vienna on budget, we are highly recommended you to get the Vienna transportation pass for 24/48/72 hours with €8/€14.10/€17.10 respectively.
+If you just want to get around and visit Vienna on budget, we are highly recommended you get the Vienna transportation pass for 24/48/72 hours with €8/€14.10/€17.10 respectively.

-You may be questioning why you need the transportation pass as mostly you will explore the beauty of Vienna by foot.
-A single trip ticket of the metro will cost a flat rate of €2.40 each way no matter how far you go.
+You may be questioning why you need the transportation pass as mostly you will explore the beauty of Vienna on foot.
+A single-trip ticket on the metro will cost a flat rate of €2.40 each way no matter how far you go.
 If you will take at least two times of public transport, the Vienna transportation pass is a worthy investment.
 Do your smart calculation!

-If you need longer stay for seven full days, there’s also a weekly ticket with €17.10.
-Take note that this weekly ticket is followed as per calendar week which valid from Monday midnight until next Monday at 9 a.m.
+If you need a longer stay for seven full days, there’s also a weekly ticket for €17.10.
+Take note that this weekly ticket is followed as per calendar week which is valid from Monday midnight until next Monday at 9 a.m.

-Plan your trip and it can save you a lot of money by getting the right transportation card.
+Plan your Vienna itinerary ahead and it can save you a lot of money by getting the right transportation card.
 Visiting Vienna on a budget is pretty easy.
 However, remember to validate your Vienna card before starting the first journey.

 How We Plan On Our Central Europe Trip

-Exploring the World’s Most Beautiful town, Hallstatt, visit to Salzburg and Vienna in Austria.
+Exploring the World’s Most Beautiful town, Hallstatt, visit Salzburg and Vienna in Austria.

 - Salzburg: City of “The Sound of Music” And Mozart